 Constructed in 1880 by Dr John Thomson, a pioneering surgeon, The Inchcolm was then redeveloped 20 years later into a medical practice where Dr Thompson treated the likes of patients such as General Douglas MacArthur, the American General who came to Brisbane to take command of the Pacific War against the Japanese.

-The Parlour is our captivating private dining space, originally was used extensively in the days of Dr. John Thomson.
-We invite you to impress your guests in this space whether it be exclusive dinner to an intimate wedding.
+The Parlour is our captivating private dining space, originally used extensively in the days of Dr. John Thomson.
+We invite you to impress your guests in this space whether it be an exclusive dinner to an intimate wedding.

 Sip and Munch away from the comfort of your bed!
 Enjoy In-Room Dining around the clock when you stay with us ;)